The easiest way is to buy online through our secure, encrypted ticket-buying system.

 Complimentary coffee and water are available during intermission and after the concert in the Art Gallery room directly across from Smith Auditorium.

-You can bring a water bottle into the hall at any concert, but all other food and drinks must be consumed in the lobby.
+All food and drinks must be consumed in the lobby.

 Generally yes, at a suitable break in the program.
 This is usually after the first piece or at intermission, as determined by the program.